wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/message-bus.md

 ## Sample scenario

 It illustrates how application logic is layered, and how each component of the application logic is separated as a mediator, allowing message processing to be executed in a decoupled manner.
-The mediation process is explained in the Mediating Messages section of the WSO2 MI documentation.
+The mediation process is explained in the [Mediation Sequences]({{base_path}}/reference/mediation-sequences/) documentation.

 ## Synapse configuration of the artifacts